devdhan/devdhan/README.md

 ### Hi there 👋
-- 🔭 I am Daniel Bolaji a Mobile App Development, currently pursuing my Bachelors in Computer Science.
+- 🔭 I am Daniel Bolaji a Mobile App Development, with a Bachelors in Computer Science.
 - 🌱 I am open to an internship and looking to collaborate on Mobile App projects.
-I’m currently exploring Flutter.
+I’m currently using Flutter.
 - 👯 I am interested in working on any project to increase my knowledge in Tech.
 - 💬 Ask me about Flutter, Kotlin and Java.
 - 📫 You can contact me via Twitter @dhan_bx